rax-maas/blueflood/Ideas.md

 __NOTE:__ When adding, please indicate level of complexity on a scale of 0-9 (0==easy, 9==difficult).

+#### (7) Integrate with existing dashboard apps like grafana

+Blueflood is currently API only.
+Integrating it with grafana would be really cool.

 #### (7) Local Ingestion Durability

 Currently, when data arrives, the HTTP call blocks until data is written to Cassandra.
 This could be sped up using a local commit log.